Skip to the main content.

 4. Will you need your technology to handle advanced functionality such as video conference rooms, webinars or call centers?

 Once you know what your business needs, you can get a better idea of pricing.
-Fraser's typical price range for a cloud phone system ranges from $18 to $36 per user, depending on the features you require, the term of the contract (36 or 60 months) and the total number of users.
-Call center monthly costs can vary widely, depending on the type of features delivered and the depth of third party application integration.
+Fraser's typical price range for a cloud phone system ranges from $18 to $36 per user, depending on the features required, the contract term (36 or 60 months), and the total number of users.
+Call center monthly costs can vary significantly, depending on the type of features provided and the level of third-party application integration.
 Fraser offers a basic call center application that costs between $10 and $20 per agent/month and can include call recording for an additional $4 per agent/month.

 Installation

-Your new cloud phone system will require some setup, and as with features, installation can change your price.
+Your new cloud phone system will require some setup, and, like features, installation can affect your price.
 Based on your telephone system's current configuration and wiring, you may incur some additional installation charges.
-Make sure your provider is asking questions about your organization when discussing making your purchase or lease.
-There are many details to take into account, and you'll want to be sure to cover all bases for a successful deployment.
+Make sure your provider asks questions about your organization when discussing your purchase or lease.
+There are many details to consider, and you'll want to ensure that you cover all bases for a successful deployment.

 Standard Functionality vs. Additional Costs